Bikeman868/Prius/README.md

     }

-For ultimate flexibility you can also implement the `IDataContract` interface in a way that creates different field mappings for different stored procedures.
-This is useful only when your database returns the same data but returns different column names depending on which stored procedure you call (this would be pretty messed up I know, but I have had to work with legacy databases that have this problem.)
+For ultimate flexibility you can also implement the `IDataContract` interface in a way that creates different column mappings for different stored procedures.
+This is useful only when your database returns different data in the same column names depending on which stored procedure you call, for example if some stored procedures return age as a string and others return age as an integer even though they both return essentially the same data (this would be pretty messed up I know, but I have had to work with legacy databases that have these kinds of problems).

     internal enum Enum1 { Value1, Value2, Value3 }